chaayapatel/AWS-Projects/Project1/README.md

 # Building a Serverless Ride-Sharing Application Using AWS

 In this blog post, I will walk you through building a serverless ride-sharing application using AWS services such as AWS Amplify, Amazon Cognito, AWS Lambda, Amazon DynamoDB, AWS Identity and Access Management (IAM), and Amazon API Gateway.
 This application will simulate a ride-sharing service where users can request a unicorn ride, and the system will authenticate users, store their requests, and process them without needing to set up traditional servers.
+The HTML and frontend code is courtesy of AWS Services and can be found on numerous Git Repos.

 ## Materials Required:
 1. **AWS Account**: You need an AWS account to use the services mentioned in this tutorial.